 Day 1, Thursday: You will join the team for breakfast followed by your first morning at the centre.
 This morning shift includes doing food prep and sea grass collection for the turtles, feeding the turtles, cleaning and pampering the turtles, cleaning the tanks, and interacting with resort guests who come for a tour of the Center.
 After this shift ends, it is usually already around lunch time.
 Following lunch, you can go for a snorkel or join one of the other activities before watching the sunset and heading to dinner.

 Day 2, Friday: Fridays usually start earlier around 8 am for a beach clean-up.
 Following the clean-up, you will have breakfast before the morning shift with the turtles.
-After lunch, you either have some free time or can join an afternoon activity that can comprise of snorkelling, beach surveys, fish surveys, turtle rehabilitation swims, movie or documentary viewings, or interesting presentations from our marine biologists or vet.
+After lunch, you either have some free time or can join an afternoon activity that can comprise of snorkeling, beach surveys, fish surveys, turtle rehabilitation swims, movie or documentary viewings, or interesting presentations from our marine biologists or vet.
 After dinner, the group might want to head to one of the local cafes to have a fresh juice and play some cards.

 Day 3, Saturday: Usually is an excursion day!
 Volunteers begin the day by having breakfast together.
 Depending on the group and the weather, we will either leave after breakfast or after lunch to hop on the boat and go snorkelling, visit uninhabited islands, go for dolphin watching, or do some night fishing.